-Table 1 displays data from the articles used in this review on the characteristics of COPD patients.
+Table 2 displays data from the articles used in this review on the characteristics of COPD patients.
 According to the table, several articles are missing economic conditions, education level, type/level of work, and smoking status.

-Tabel.
-1. Characteristics of COPD Patients
+Table 2.
+Characteristics of COPD Patients